jrfnl/clearPHP/rules/no-commented-code.md

 <!-- Good Practices -->
 # No Commented Code

-In the age of ubiquitous Version Control System, there is just no reason to put code in comments and commit them.
+In the age of ubiquitous Version Control System, there is just no reason to put code in comments and commit it.

 ## Rule Details